Guest Post by Stuart Hearn, HR speaker and Founder and CEO of Clear Review

 So, knowing all this and understanding the subtleties between the different terms, we need to ask — why does it matter?
 Why do we need to distinguish performance from productivity?
 Why is it a performance management concern?

 It is because while performance and productivity are different concepts, they are very much linked.
-By monitoring employee performance, it is possible to influence and improve employee productivity.
-Managers — through regular performance check-ins — can get to grips with employees, their morale and engagement levels and their attitude towards certain workplace processes.
+By monitoring employee performance, (at WorkTango we prefer to think of it in terms of employee success), it is possible to influence and improve employee productivity.
+Managers — through regular performance or employee success conversations — can get to grips with employees, their morale and engagement levels and their attitude towards certain workplace processes.
 Managers can also pick up on issues such as workplace bullying — a behavior that is certainly going to impact productivity.
 Managing performance and having the right performance management processes in place can help shed light on important issues, allowing changes that will influence and enhance overall productivity.

 Increased performance doesn’t necessarily equate to improved productivity.
 Behaviorally, an employee might be meeting all of the company’s expectations.
 They might also be achieving all of their assigned goals.
 But they aren’t producing anything of real significance.
 This doesn’t necessarily mean the employee is at fault.
 However, it could mean they have inadequate goals unaligned with overall company objectives.